ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 The use story is to get the container event from the kafka `containers` topics and add new Reefer container data to the inventory, or update existing container.
 So we need to add consumer and publisher using [Spring Kafka](https://spring.io/projects/spring-kafka).
 Spring Kafka template is based on the pure java kafka-clients jar but provides the same encapsulation as Spring JMS template.
 Here is the [product documentation](https://docs.spring.io/spring-kafka/docs/2.2.4.RELEASE/reference/).

 First we need to start a kafka consumer when the application starts.
 We want one unique instance, so a singleton.
-As presented in [this article](https://www.baeldung.com/running-setup-logic-on-startup-in-spring), we select to add a Component that is an application listener (Annotation @EventListener) so when the spring context is running, we can start consuming message from Kafka.
+As presented in [this article](https://www.baeldung.com/running-setup-logic-on-startup-in-spring), we select to add a Component that is an application listener (Annotation @EventListener) so when the spring context is running, we can start consuming messages from Kafka.

 ```java
 @Component